PrimaveraDeveloper/identity-server/vision/README.md

 - [OAuth 2.0](https://oauth.net/2/)
 - [OpenID Connect](https://openid.net/connect/)

-PRIMAVERA Identity Server is an Identity and Access Management solution that supports OAuth and OIDC and was designed and is maintained by PRIMAVERA to provide exactly these 2 requirements for all PRIMAVERA's products (cloud or on-premises).
+PRIMAVERA Identity Server is an Identity and Access Management solution that supports OAuth and OIDC and was designed and is maintained by PRIMAVERA to provide exactly these 2 requirements for all PRIMAVERA's products (cloud and on-premises).

 ## Authentication & Authorization

-**Authentication** refers to the fact that the application needs to validate and know the identity of the user accessing it.
+**Authentication** refers to the fact that an application needs to validate and know the identity of the user accessing it.
 Typically, these applications manage data on behalf of that user and need to ensure that the user can only access the resources for which he is allowed.

 The most common protocols used for authentication are SAML2p, WS-Federation, and OpenID Connect.
 OIDC is the newest of the three, but it is also the one with more potential going forward, as it was designed for mobile scenarios and to be API friendly.

 **Authorization**, on the other hand, refers to an application having the need to verify that a third-party - another application or even user - can access (and use or manipulate) a designated resource (something owned by an user or an application).

-Applications have fundamentally three ways of communicating with APIs: (1) using the application identity; (2) delegation the signed-in user identity; (3) a combination of the previous two.
+Applications have fundamentally three ways of communicating with APIs: (1) using the application identity; (2) delegating the signed-in user identity; (3) a combination of the previous two.

 OAuth 2.0 is a protocol that allows applications to request access tokens from an Authority Server and use them to communicate with APIs.